General Thesis Details

 Ethical Research and the Institutional Review Board (IRB)

-Any student conducting independent archaeological or ethnographic research is expected to practice ethical research methods, including informed consent, as outlined by the American Anthropological Association Code of Ethics at http://www.aaanet.org/_cs_upload/issues/policy-advocacy/27668_1.pdf.
-Your thesis advisor will assist you to navigate these issues.
-Anthropology thesis writers must meet the college’s Institutional Review Board requirements.
+Any student conducting independent archaeological or ethnographic research is expected to practice ethical research methods, including informed consent, as outlined by the American Anthropological Association Code of Ethics.
+That code, along with other statements on ethical issues, can be found at the following website: http://www.americananthro.org/ParticipateAndAdvocate/Content.aspx?ItemNumber=1895.
+Your thesis advisor will assist you in navigating these issues.
+Anthropology thesis writers are also expected to meet the college’s Institutional Review Board requirements, which often include a formal review of the project and the completion of an online course on human research from the National Institute of Health.
 These “deadlines” are rolling.
-See the IRB website at http://abacus.bates.edu/acad/depts/psychology/irb/.
+See the IRB website at http://abacus.bates.edu/irb/.

 SCHEDULE OF DEPARTMENTAL EVENTS AND DEADLINES